-- (5) For the operation of section 53(1) and (2), the committee, in dealing with a resolution under this section, is taken to deal with the resolution at a meeting of the committee. - (6) A motion voted on under this section must be confirmed at the next meeting of the committee held after the motion is voted on.
+For the operation of sections 58(1) and (2) and 63(2) to (4), the committee, in dealing with a resolution under this division, is taken to deal with the resolution at a meeting of the committee.

-Division 4 Minutes and other records of committee
+Division 5 Minutes and other records of committee

-55 Minutes and other records of committee [SM, s 55]
+63 Minutes and other records of committee [SM, s 71]

-- (1) The committee must ensure- - (a) full and accurate minutes of its meetings are taken; and - (b) a full and accurate record is kept of each motion voted on other than at a meeting. - (2) The secretary must give a copy of the minutes of each meeting and a copy of the record of each motion voted on other than at a meeting to the following persons- - (a) each member of the committee; - (b) each owner of a lot who is not a member of the committee. - (3) Subsection (2)(b) does not apply to an owner of a lot who- - (a) has given the secretary a written notice instructing the secretary that the owner does not wish to be given copies of the minutes of committee meetings and records of motions voted on other than at meetings; and - (b) has not withdrawn the instruction. - (4) The copy must be given to the person- - (a) within 21 days after- - (i) for a copy of minutes of a meeting-the holding of the meeting; or full and accurate minutes, of a meeting, means minutes including each of the following-
+- (1) The committee must ensure- - (a) full and accurate minutes of its meetings are taken; and - (b) a full and accurate record of motions is kept. - (2) The secretary must give a copy of the minutes of each meeting and a copy of the record of motions for each motion to the following persons- - (a) each member of the committee; - (b) each owner of a lot who is not a member of the committee. - (3) Subsection (2)(b) does not apply to an owner of a lot who- - (a) has given the secretary a written notice instructing the secretary that the owner does not wish to be given copies of- - (i) the minutes of committee meetings; or - (ii) the records of motions; and - (b) has not withdrawn the instruction. - (4) The copy must be given to the person within 21 days after- - (a) for a copy of minutes of a meeting-the holding of the meeting; or - (b) for a copy of a record of motions-